LISE++

 -

-table menu to choose the element of the material.
-Then asks for its thickness.
+Add: calls the periodic-table menu to choose the element of the material, and then asks for its thickness.
+This command allows the user to add or insert a new material.

 -